 Everyone will have to guess at some point on the GMAT; there’s no way around that.
 The test will give you things that you can’t do.
 (Most people have to guess on between 4 and 7 questions in each section.)

-When Should I Make an Educated Guess?
+When Should I Make Educated Guesses?

 We need to average two minutes per question on Quant.
 By the halfway mark, one minute, we have to be on track—we know what the problem is asking, have a good idea of how to get to the answer, and have started setting up the calculations.
 If we’re not on track by the one minute mark, then this is when we should switch to educated guessing.
 We’re not suddenly going to figure everything out and finish all of the work in the second minute.
 In addition, it can take 30 to 60 seconds to make an effective educated guess, and we don’t want to lose time on an educated-guessing question.

-There are many different techniques that we can use to make educated guesses.
+There are many different techniques that we can use to make educated guesses on the GMAT.
 Some techniques can work on a large percentage of questions; some will work only on very specific types of questions.
 I’ll discuss some of the most common below, but you should consider this just a starting point.
 As you study from now on, ask yourself: how can I eliminate wrong answers on this question?
 (Tip: it’s often easier to figure this out on questions you answered correctly; learn how to do it on questions you understand, then apply the technique to harder problems of the same type.)

-Also, on Problem Solving questions, get into the habit of glancing at the answer choices before you start solving the problem.
+Also, on GMAT Problem Solving questions, get into the habit of glancing at the answer choices before you start solving the problem.
 Certain characteristics can give you ideas about how to solve or how to make an educated guess—and you want to notice those things right away.

 You may be able to use the first three techniques to get to a single (correct!) answer; for these three, you may decide to use one right from the start on some problems.

-Estimation (Problem Solving and sometimes Data Sufficiency)
+Estimation (Problem Solving and Sometimes Data Sufficiency)